synaptics-astra/doc/linux/index.rst

 Flashing Images from a TFTP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To flash an Astra image from a TFTP server you will first need to connect Astra Machina to a local network using the ethernet port.
+To flash an Astra system image from a TFTP server you will first need to connect Astra Machina to a local network using the ethernet port.
 Copy the Astra image to the TFTP server so that it can be accessed by the device over the network.
 Once the device is connected to the network, boot to